Medication Errors Claim Compensation in the UK

 As the name implies, these are errors that occur as a result of failure to prescribe correctly or prescribing wrongly.
-These errors occur along the way of inappropriate prescribing, ineffective prescribing, underprescribing, overprescribing and wrong written prescription.
+These errors occur as a result of inappropriate prescribing, ineffective prescribing, underprescribing, overprescribing and correctly written prescriptions..

-Inappropriate prescribing could lead to very daring consequences in a patients life including adverse drug reaction (ADR).
-Simply put, when inappropriate prescriptions are made, the risks outweighs the benefits of the medication.
-Doctors who lack proper understanding of the relation between the pathophysiology of patients problem and the mechanism of action of drug are most likely to commit these prescribing faults.
+Inappropriate prescribing could lead to very daring consequences in a patient's life including adverse drug reaction (ADR).
+Simply put, when inappropriate prescriptions are made, the risks outweigh the benefits of the medication.
+Doctors who lack a significant understanding of the relation between the pathophysiology of patient's problem and the effects of the drugs are most likely to commit these prescribing faults.

-Ineffective prescribing occurs when a doctor prescribes a drug/medication that is at best ineffective.
-The medication prescribed here is neither effective for the indication in general nor for the patient specifically.
+Ineffective prescribing occurs when a doctor prescribes a drug/medication that is ineffective.
+The medication prescribed here is neither effective for the indication in general nor for the patient.

-Overprescribing is simply prescribing an extremely high dosage.
-This is true when you doctor prescribes too much drugs, increased frequency of medication or unnecessarily longer period of medication.
+Overprescribing is simply prescribing an extremely high dosage increased frequency of medication or unnecessarily longer period of medication.
 For example, dosage that leads to overuse of antibiotics

 How Can We Help With Your Medication errors Claim?

 Our medical negligence claim solicitors are specialists in claims relating to medication errors.
-They have enormous experience handling medical negligence cases and you can rest assured that if you speak to one of our solicitors today, you will receive nothing short of an expert advice.
+They have a great deal of experience handling medical negligence cases and you can rest assured that if you speak to one of our solicitors today, you will receive expert advice.

-The moment you contact us, we will critically investigate your claim to understand if you have grounds for such claims.
-If we are confident that you should proceed further, you will be advised and we will move on to lodge your legal claim and represent you in court if need be.
+From the moment you contact us, we will critically investigate your claim to understand if you have a valid means for such claims.
+If we are confident that you should proceed further, you will be advised. and we will move on to raise your legal claim and represent you in court if need be.